elotroalex/chiens/_texts/translation.md

 - broken wings and branches
 - the victims take turns at the falls
 - hey there on the fore top
-- start the fire, continuous fire, on the shade and the ditch
+- start the fire, a lengthy fire, on the shade and the ditch
 - A thousand excuses, we have the best to offer you
 - a blazing fire saluting with its flares the darkness armed
 - with blue shadows